 + two prusik cords, one short, one long

 It is always sensible to climb with a helmet, but it is one more thing to carry and only use for a few hours.
-For the trekking peaks it is rare for climbers to use a helmet, but that is your decision.
+For most trekking peaks it is rare for climbers to use a helmet, but that is your decision.

 If you have insulated mountaineering boots or the old-style plastic boots, bring them.
 If you don't and you are not a climber, consider carefully whether you need to get them or not - you will only be using them for a single day...
 See the individual trek page for our recommendations for that particular trip.

 For India 6000-6500m peaks, GOOD leather boots are adequate.